Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project expected to impact this region: Shrine to Sea Boulevard Upgrade, The Carter, Victoriana, and Bayview On The Park Build-To-Rent Project.
-Relevant projects are listed below.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project likely impacting this region: Shrine to Sea Boulevard Upgrade, The Carter Building, Victoriana, and Bayview On The Park Build-To-Rent Project are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.